imstat/imsnrg/NRC.md

 Applications are accepted from anyone who:

-1. received a Ph.D. on or after 2014; or
+1. received a Ph.D. on or after 2013; or
-2. expects to receive a Ph.D. by the end of 2019.
+2. expects to receive a Ph.D. by the end of 2018.

 The number of participants is limited.
-The deadline for receipt of applications is March 24, 2018.
-By March 31st, applicants will be notified of whether they have been selected to attend.
+The deadline for receipt of applications is March 31, 2018.
+By April 5th, applicants will be notified of whether they have been selected to attend.
 Women and minorities are encouraged to apply.

 #### Funding